Slovenia profile

 1991 - Slovenia, along with Croatia, declares its independence.
 The Yugoslav federal army intervenes.
 Slovene forces defend the country.
 About 100 people killed.
 The EU brokers a ceasefire.
 The Yugoslav army withdraws.

-Thousands of nationals of other former Yugoslav republics deprived of rights of residence, property ownership, education, health and welfare services.

-1992 - The EU recognises Slovenia's independence, followed by the US.
-Slovenia joins the United Nations.
+1992 - The EU and US recognise Slovenia's independence, and it joins the United Nations.
 First parliamentary and presidential elections in the newly independent country.
 Milan Kucan re-elected president.
 Janez Drnovsek becomes prime minister.

 1996 - Slovenia signs an association agreement with the EU.